DHRI-Curriculum/NLTK_DHRI/lessons.md

 ```

-Finally, in the Jupyter Notebook file browser, find the notebook file and open it.
-It should be called `TextAnalysis.ipynb`.
-You will use this file for reference in case you get stuck in the next few sections, so keep it open.
+Finally, in the Jupyter Notebook file browser, you should be able to see a notebook file (with the `ipynb` extension) named `TextAnalysis.ipynb`.
+In this file you will find all of the workshop commands and the expected outputs.
+If you ever feel stuck or can't seem to be able to advance in the workshop, you can open this file and see how we did it.
+Feel free to open the file right now (click on it), take a look at its contents if you want, and close it.

-Return to the Jupyter Home Tab in your Browser (or Launch the Jupyter Notebook again), and start a New Python3 Notebook using the `New` button in the upper right corner.
+Now you will create your Jupyter notebook file, in which you will run the workshop.
+Return to the Jupyter Home Tab in your Browser (or, if you closed it completely, launch the Jupyter Notebook again), and start a New Python3 Notebook using the `New` button in the upper right corner.

 Even though Jupyter Notebook doesn't force you to do so, it is very important to name your file, or you will end up later with a bunch of untitled files and you will have no idea what they are about.
 In the top left, click in the word `Untitled` and give your file a name such as "intro_nltk".